farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 After the momentum is consumed, a flashback action is handled just like any other action.
 Sometimes it will entail an action roll, because there's some danger or trouble involved.

 Sometimes a flashback will entail a fortune roll, because we just need to find out how well (or how much, or how long, etc.).
-Sometimes a flashback won't call for a roll at all because you can just consume the momentum and it's accomplished.
+Sometimes a flashback won't call for a roll at all and just consuming the momentum will be enough.

-After the GM describes the trouble you're in, you can call for a flashback to a special preparation you made, "just in case" something like this happened.
-This way, your "flashback planning" will be focused on the problems that _do_ happen, not the problems that _might_ happen.
+When you are using flashbacks, you are focusing on the problems that _do_ happen, not the problems that _might_ happen.

 ## Limits of flashbacks